khaleel737/khaleel737.github.io/content/links.md

 - [Building a cost-effective analytics stack with Modal, dlt, and dbt](https://modal.com/blog/analytics-stack) -- prime example of what a modern analytics stack looks like in late 2024.
 - [Should Your Data Warehouse Have an SLA?](https://locallyoptimistic.com/post/data-warehouse-sla-p1/#:~:text=Yes%2C%20if%20you%20want%20to,and%20it%20will%20be%20accurate.)
 - [Dimensional Modeling Techniques - Kimball Group](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/)
+- [The power of interning: making a time series database 2000x smaller in Rust - Guillaume Endignoux](https://gendignoux.com/blog/2025/03/03/rust-interning-2000x.html) -- this guy takes the git scraping pattern really far, I like his taste.

 ## Inspiring data analysis